Please enable JavaScript to ensure auto alt text generation works properly

 If you're still handing out paper forms or asking for resumes that barely tell you anything, it's time to modernize.

-A well-designed restaurant job application can save you hours and help you spot quality candidates faster.
+A well-designed restaurant job application helps you spot quality candidates faster and spend less time on unqualified applicants.

 Let’s break down what makes a great application and give you a ready-to-use template that works.